Ramalh/MutationNetwork/README.md

 overlaps - number of overlaps between intervals that the given mutation affects directly or indirectly

-cycles - cycles rank of the graph which is created by intervals that the given mutation affects directly or indirectly
+cycle\_rank - cycles rank of the graph which is created by intervals that the given mutation affects directly or indirectly

 score - average score of the interactions between intervals that the given mutation affects directly or indirectly